 If your dog's teeth show normal levels of attrition and there is no sign of pulp exposure, treatment may not be required.
-However, you should continue to take your pup to see his vet for regular checkups and dental treatment to help correct the problem.
+However, you should continue to take your pup to see the vet for regular checkups and dental treatment to help correct the problem.
 In the event there is rapid wear or a fractured tooth with healthy pulp that has not exposed the inner pulp canal, the vet may be able to apply a dental sealant.

 However, the dental sealant is only a temporary solution that will prevent bacteria from entering your dog's body.
-In time, the sealant will succumb to attrition, but it is possible it will last long enough for a natural seal to be formed as your dog's body produces dentin, with is a natural reparative.
+In time, the sealant will succumb to attrition, but it is possible it will last long enough for a natural seal to be formed as your dog's body produces dentin, which is a natural reparative.

 In the event the wear is extensive and the pulp canal has become exposed, the vet may have no choice but to perform root canal therapy or remove the tooth altogether.
 It is also possible that the vet may need to install a metal crown to strengthen the structure of the weakened tooth.

 Now the Good News

 The good news is now that you know what dental attrition is and what the results of this condition can be for your dog, you should also understand just how important it is to have your vet perform a full oral examination on a regular basis.
 You should also be brushing your dog's teeth on a regular basis--most veterinary dentists recommend brushing them daily.
 This will help to stop and may even reverse many forms of dental disease.
-While this may not stop his teeth from wearing, it can help to slow it down and will make it much easier for your vet to handle any necessary repairs.
+While this may not stop the teeth from wearing, it can help to slow it down and will make it much easier for your vet to handle any necessary repairs.